 All in all, the Partnership provided funding and technical guidance to 23 countries, allocated 84.7 million US-Dollars to support governments in their readiness activities and hosted more than 60 knowledge exchange events.

-In 2020 the PMR will expire and be replaced by the Partnership for Market Implementation (PMI).
+In 2020 the PMR was replaced by the Partnership for Market Implementation (PMI).
 The PMI is intended to provide participating countries with further support in implementing concrete carbon market instruments.
 With a term of a further 10 years and a capitalisation target of USD 250 million, the PMI aims to contribute to the goals of the Paris Agreement through an ambitious plan.
 An interview provides insights into the main changes in the new programme PMI.

 Countries: Argentina, Brazil, Chile, China, Colombia, Costa Rica, Côte d’Ivoire, India, Indonesia, Jordan, Kazakhstan, Mexico, Morocco, Panama, Peru, Philippines, South Africa, Sri Lanka, Thailand, Tunisia, Turkey, Ukraine, Vietnam